 After reconstitution, each 0.5 mL dose of DENGVAXIA contains 4.5 - 6.0 log10 CCID50 of each of the chimeric yellow fever dengue (CYD) virus serotypes 1, 2, 3, and 4.
 Each 0.5 mL dose is formulated to contain 2 mg sodium chloride and the following ingredients as stabilizers: 0.56 mg essential amino acids (including L-phenylalanine), 0.2 mg non-essential amino acids, 2.5 mg L-arginine hydrochloride, 18.75 mg sucrose, 13.75 mg D-trehalose dihydrate, 9.38 mg D-sorbitol, 0.18 mg trometamol, and 0.63 mg urea.

-Each of the four CYD viruses (CYD-1, CYD-2, CYD-3, and CYD-4) in DENGVAXIA was constructed using recombinant DNA technology by replacing the sequences encoding the pre-membrane (prM) and envelope (E) proteins in the yellow fever (YF) 17D204 vaccine virus genome with those encoding for the homologous sequences of dengue virus serotypes 1, 2, 3, and 4, respectively.
-Each CYD virus is cultured separately in Vero cells (African Green Monkey kidney) under serum-free conditions, harvested from the supernatant of the Vero cells and purified by membrane chromatography and ultrafiltration.
+Each of the four CYD viruses (CYD-1, CYD-2, CYD-3, and CYD-4) in DENGVAXIA was constructed using recombinant DNA technology by replacing the sequences encoding the pre-membrane (prM) and envelope (E) proteins in yellow fever (YF) 17D204 vaccine virus genome with those encoding for the homologous sequences of dengue virus serotypes 1, 2, 3, and 4, respectively.
+Each CYD virus is cultured separately in Vero cells (African Green Monkey kidney) under serum-free conditions, harvested from the supernatant of the Vero cells, and purified by membrane chromatography and ultrafiltration.
 The purified and concentrated harvest of each CYD virus is then diluted in a stabilizer solution to produce the four monovalent drug substances.
 The final bulk product is a mixture of the four monovalent drug substances diluted in the stabilizer solution.
-The final bulk product is sterilized by filtration at 0.22 μm, filled into vials and freeze-dried.
+The final bulk product is sterilized by filtration at 0.22 μm, filled into vials, and freeze-dried.

-DENGVAXIA does not contain preservative.
+DENGVAXIA does not contain preservatives.

 The vial stoppers for the Lyophilized Vaccine Antigen and Diluent vials of DENGVAXIA are not made with natural rubber latex.